SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 ..
 TODO: make this reference to string interpolation be a link to the appropriate section of the Strings and Characters section once it is written.

-..
-TODO: check if convenience initializers require the "convenience" keyword when they are written in an extension.

 .. testcode:: extensionsInitializers

    -> struct Point {